How does Merge work?

 Once you have your data ready, you need to tell PPTMerge what to do with it.
 Where should it put all the text, pictures and so on?
 For that, you'll create a "template" PowerPoint file.

 A template file is an ordinary PowerPoint file that you've added "merge fields" to.
-Merge fields are just bits of text or rectangles that tell PPTMerge where to insert merge data, how to format it, and which data to insert.
+Merge fields are just bits of text or shapes with text that tell Merge where to insert merge data, how to format it, and which data to insert.

-For text data, the merge field is the name of the field in the data file.
+For text data, the merge field is the name of the field in the Excel file.

-For example, if you're creating an awards presentation, you might have fields called :Name: and :Award: in your data file.
+For example, if you're creating an awards presentation, you might have fields called :Name: and :Award: in your data file, as in our example above.
 Wherever you want to insert the name of the award winner in your presentation, simply type :Name: in a text box on one or more of the slides in your template presentation.
 Type :Award: wherever you want the name of the award to appear, and so on.

 The name of the next award winner is name

-Instead, use :Name: and :Award: as the field names and type
+Really, one "Steve Rindsberg" would have been enough, thanks. so instead, use :Name: and :Award: as the field names and in PowerPoint, type:

 The name of the next award winner is :Name: